The Terror (1963 film): Reception

-Critical
+Critical response

 The Los Angeles Times thought The Terror was "spooky" with a "slow, lazy plot" and "Excellent photography and settings... it moves like a stately pavan but the authors exhibit some of that old Edgar Allan Poe touch for haunted happenings".

-Targets
+Connection to Targets

 In May 1966, Corman told Karloff that he would not be getting his deferred $15,000 since the film never made $150,000.
 However, he said that he would pay the money if Karloff worked on a new undetermined future project for Corman.
 This turned out to be the Peter Bogdanovich film Targets (1968).
 Karloff was paid his deferred fee once he agreed to be in the movie.

-Bogdanovich says Corman told him he would finance a feature if Bogdanovich could use twenty minutes of new Karloff footage, twenty minutes of The Terror, and forty minutes of new material with other actors.
+Bogdanovich says Corman told him he would finance a feature if Bogdanovich could use 20 minutes of new Karloff footage, 20 minutes of The Terror, and 40 minutes of new material with other actors.
 Bogdanovich watched The Terror and thought it was "an abomination", but said that gave him the idea of opening his movie with Karloff watching himself in The Terror and calling the movie terrible.